ibm-cloud-docs/monitoring/getting-started.md

 When you [provision an instance](/docs/monitoring?topic=monitoring-provision#provision), you automatically get an ingestion key, known as the [access key](/docs/monitoring?topic=monitoring-access_key#access_key).

 After you provision an instance, you must configure metric sources, enable platform metrics, or both.
-* A metric source is any resource that you want to monitor and control its performance and health through a monitoring.
+* A metric source is any resource that you want to monitor and control its performance and health.
 * You can configure a monitoring agent to collect metrics from a source.
 For example, you can configure a monitoring agent for a Kubernetes cluster.
 You use the access key to configure the monitoring agent that is responsible for collecting and forwarding metric data to your instance.

     The monitoring agent can be configured to push metrics via the public or private endpoints by using the appropriate ingestion URL.
 Details can found in the [endpoints](/docs/monitoring?topic=monitoring-endpoints#endpoints) section.